 \subsection{Identification of \texorpdfstring{$\operatorname{P}$}{the Conditional Choice Probabilities}}

 This section studies identification of the CCPs, $\operatorname{P}$, and the rates of the Poisson alarm clocks from two different datasets.
-These two datasets coincide in that they contain long sequences of choices from agents in the network.
-They differ in the timing at which the researcher observes these choices (including the default).
-In Dataset 1, agents' choices are observed in real-time.
-This allows the researcher to record the precise moment at which an agent revises her strategy and the configuration of choices at that time.
-In Dataset 2, the researcher simply observes the joint configuration of choices at fixed time intervals.
+In Dataset 1, the researcher observes the precise moment at which an agent revises her strategy and the configuration of choices at that time.
+In Dataset 2, the researcher observes the configuration of choices at fixed time intervals.